sb-hong/react-graphql-tutorial/README.md

 Apollo client and server and Graphql tutorial.

-Open terminal for both folder and type "npm start".
+Open terminal for both folder, type "npm i" first, and type "npm start".